jbostoen/iTop-custom-extensions/web/extensions/jb-ticket-merge/readme.md

 	],

 	'merged_objects' => [
-		// actions actions - sSimilar to Combodo's User Actions Configurator.
+		// Similar to Combodo's User Actions Configurator.
+Runs actions on the Tickets that were merged, except Target ticket.
 		'actions' => [
 			'apply_stimulus(some_stimulus)',
-			'set(attribute_name,some_value)', // could be used for writeback; have $targetObj placeholder 'add_entries' => [
-				'<CaseLog_attribute_name>' => 'Entry to insert; add targetObj placeholder' ]
+			'set(attribute_name,some_value)',
+			'set(attribute_name,$source_object->title$)', // $source_object->attribute_name$ is generic; it reads data from the Target ticket (which is the $source_object here)
 		],
-		'delete' => true, // Notification could be sent first.
-How can a placeholder be used?
+		'delete' => true, // Delete objects after merging
 	],

-	// Similar to Combodo's User Actions Configurator.
-	// CSV list of profiles allowing the shortcut.
+	// CSV list of profiles which may merge Tickets.
 	// The user must have at least one profile to have the shortcut available.
-	// Wrong profiles names are ignored.
-Set as an empty string to allow the shortcut to anybody.
+	// Incorrect profiles names are ignored.
+Set as an asterix to allow for everyone.
-	'allowed_profiles' => '',
+	'allowed_profiles' => '*',

-	// Currently unimplemented
-	// --

-	// Similar to Combodo's User Actions Configurator.
-The OQL to define the source objects.
-	// The only parameter available is current_contact_id.
-	'source_scope' => '',

-]);
+];

 ```